About Woodruff Scout Camp

 You'll never forget your summer at Woodruff.
 With programs designed for maximum fun and achievement, Woodruff offers once-in-a-lifetime adventures for Scouts looking for a pure Scouting experience.

-Your typical Woodruff morning is spent knocking out Merit Badge requirements at our class-leading waterfront, nature/STEM center, field sports, handicraft or shooting sports ranges.
-In the afternoon, Scouts and their Troops have the opportunity to take on adventure challenges like climbing & rappelling, whitewater rafting, mountain biking, mountain boarding, Ga-Ga ball, interpretive programs, and a variety of aquatic activities.
-Campfires, movie nights, Vespers, and spoof badge sessions fill the twilight hours before taps closes out another great day of camp.
+Your typical Woodruff morning is spent knocking out Merit Badge requirements at our class-leading waterfront, nature center, STEM center, Outdoor & Life Skills, Mack Mountain Studios or shooting sports ranges.
+In the afternoon, Scouts and their Troops have the opportunity to take on adventure challenges like climbing & rappelling, whitewater rafting, mountain biking, Ga-Ga ball, Kendell Crossing (interpretive programs), and a variety of aquatic activities including BeaverShark Park.
+Campfires, movie nights, Vespers, Spoof Badge, and STEM After Dark fill the twilight hours before taps closes out another great day of camp.

 Located in the North Georgia Mountains, Woodruff's natural environment gives you nearly unlimited opportunities for adventure.
 And our renowned first-year camper program and quality merit-badge instruction means that every Scout will have the time of his life.